Luneri

 L Carnitine is a compound with its clearest current use in General health supplementation - lipid optimization, anti-inflammatory support, metabolic health.

-This live dossier is anchored by 925 tracked studies, 116 meta-analyses, 594 RCTs and the clearest tracked movement in Calcium, Testosterone (Total Serum), Plasma Free Carnitine Hd.
+High confidence human evidence supports the brief, anchored by 925 tracked studies, 116 meta-analyses, 594 RCTs and the most reliable movement in Calcium, Testosterone (Total Serum), Plasma Free Carnitine Hd.

 L-carnitine and ALCAR have well-established safety profiles across doses of 1-6g/day in clinical trials spanning decades.
 Pivalic acid (2,2-dimethylpropionic acid) released from prodrug hydrolysis is obligately conjugated with carnitine to form pivaloylcarnitine; pivaloylcarnitine is excreted renally and does not release free carnitine.
 Short-term signal (<=24w) is statistically robust but not sustained at 52w; clinical meaningfulness disputed; ALCAR-specific - does not apply to other carnitine forms